C0nw0nk/SteamCMD-AutoUpdate-Any-Gameserver/README.md

 # SteamCMD-AutoUpdate-Any-Gameserver
-Windows SteamCMD to autoupdate any game server
+Windows SteamCMD to automaticly update any game server